powderblock/DealWithItReddit/README.md

 Processin' those dank reddits into may mays using Python with PRAW and OpenCV.

+PyDankReddit is the backbone to a Reddit bot that finds faces and eyes in images.
+When a pair of eyes are found within a face, a pair of "[Deal With it](https://raw.githubusercontent.com/powderblock/PyDankReddit/master/assets/glasses.png)" glasses are added.

 Should add some sw33t sunglasses onto your reddits rite now m8.

 Credits